-Dependent medical coverage can be easily purchased.
-Regardless of where you live, a wide range of affordable policies are offered either through an employer or a private medical insurance policy that you purchase directly from a broker or insurer.
-Usually, rates tend to be fairly low unless there are severe health issues.
-If there are existing serious conditions, State open enrollment or risk pools will provide low cost plans.
+Dependent medical coverage for children and spouses can be easily purchased.
+Regardless of where you live, a wide range of affordable policies are offered through an employer or a private medical insurance policy that you purchase directly from a broker or insurer.
+Usually, rates tend to be especially low for infants and children.
+Rates for a husband, wife, or partner are determined by age, zip code, and smoking status only.

 What Is Considered A Dependent?